StarTalk Radio - Einstein’s Genius with Ron Howard

 When Israel was first birthed.

-And he was sort of dragged kicking and screaming into it.
+And he was sort of dragged kicking and screaming

-that he did to his work in science, I think he felt that he bomb needed to be developed
+his personal life, that he did to his work in science, I think he felt that, you know,

-And he wrote the equation that enabled it
+And he wrote the equation that enabled it in the first place,

+equals MC squared.
 That's where you get the energy out of the atom.

-Which he didn't work actively on the bomb,
+Which he didn't work actively on the bomb, largely because Hoover didn't want him to,

-and he didn't really, I don't think, really wanted to, and later fought hard, along with, I don't know, a number of other eminent
+and he didn't really, I don't think, really wanted to, and later

-scientists, to try to convince the government not to ever drop it on people.
+I don't know, a number of other eminent scientists to try to convince the government not to ever

 Janet, tell me about Einstein and the bomb.
-Is that simple or is it complex?

-I think it's quite complex, and I think it was for so many of the originators of the ideas of quantum mechanics that went into the creation of the bomb.
+I think it's quite complex and I think it was for so many of the originators of the

-There's a great line in the play Copenhagen where the character Niels Bohr, who is one of the inventors of quantum mechanics, says to his wife,
+There's a great line in the play Copenhagen where the character Niels Bohr, who is one

-I don't think they thought of a way to kill people using quantum mechanics.
+a way to kill people using quantum mechanics.

 And of course, wow, right?

-Yeah, because to them it was just ideas, the world of ideas.
+Because to them it was just ideas, the world of ideas.

-They had no intention of making a weapon.
+They had no intention of making a weapon,

-It was inconceivable.
+it was inconceivable.

 And here they are under the pressure of the war